hashgraph/hedera-services/hedera-node/docs/design/services/schedule-service/schedule-service.md

 # Schedule Service
 The Schedule Service processes transactions that create a schedulable entity on the network.
-TokenTransfer, ConsensusSubmitMessage, CryptoApproveAllowance, TokenMint and TokenBurn transactions are the transaction types that can be scheduled.
+CryptoTransfer,ConsensusSubmitMessage,TokenBurn,TokenMint, and CryptoApproveAllowance transactions are the transaction types that can be scheduled.
 Additional schedulable transactions will be added in future releases.

 ### Table of Contents